rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 All HAL function prototypes and datatype definitions are available in `lpa_hal.h` file.

-1. Components/Process must `lpa_hal.h` to make use of Lpa hal capabilities.
+1. Components/Process must include lpa_hal.h to make use of Lpa hal capabilities.
 2. Components/Process should add linker dependency for `libesim_lpa.la.`

 ## Theory of operation and key concepts